ginoblog/theme-commerce-down/README.md

 ### Code Highlight

-Starting from Hexo 5.0.0 version, it comes with support for `prismjs` code syntax highlighting, and hexo-theme-matery has been modified to support it.
+Starting from Hexo 5.0.0 version, it comes with support for `prismjs` code syntax highlighting, and hexo-theme-commerce has been modified to support it.

 If the plugin of `hexo-prism-plugin` has been installed in your blog, then you need to execute `npm uninstall hexo-prism-plugin` to uninstall it, otherwise there will be `&#123;`, `&#125;` escape characters in the code block of the post.